Updated: Jul 31

-As I was in Massachusetts for the week, and as it was October 1st, I headed to Salem to indulge in that Fall Feeling of Halloween.
+I was in New England in October, enjoying the crisp air and the changing of the leaves, I headed to Salem to indulge in that Fall-feeling of Halloween.
 Witchcraft was in the air as my GPS forced me into one way streets and circular drives before directing me to the parking lot.
 The same lot I had already passed by three times.
 I estimated my length of stay, two hours, multiplied by the 1.50 per hour parking fee (four dollars) and attempted to pay.
 New-fangled parking meters accept credit cards, except for the one I have, so I got out my cash.
 I entered a $10. note and waited for change.
 Nothing, no change given.
 I magically lost six dollars before my adventure in Salem had even began.

 The park consists of 20 granite benches, one for each victim, and a slab inscribed with 'Oh Lord Help Me', and 'God Knows I am Innocent'.

-In Salem, Massachusetts, 1692, Betty Parris,9, and her cousin Abigail Williams,11, began to have fits.
+In Salem, Massachusetts, 1692, Betty Parris, age 9, and her cousin Abigail Williams, age 11, began to have fits.
 The girls screamed, contorted and threw things around the room.
 They complained of pinching.
 They sound a bit like...children.

 A physician, assumed to be William Griggs, could find no physical evidence of any ailment.
 Then other young women in the village began to exhibit similar behaviours.
 The only answer for this outlandish behaviour was, of course, witchcraft!

-But who to blamed for these afflictions?
+But whom to blame for these afflictions?
 Residents Sarah Good, Sarah Osborne, and Tituba, the enslaved housekeeper of the Parris family, were swiftly arrested and put on trial.
-The community considered Good and Osborne bad Christians.
-Tituba, well she was foreign.
+The community considered Good and Osborne bad Christians, and Tituba, she was foreign.
 Some historians believe that accusations by Ann Putnam, Jr. suggest a family feud between two families that polarised the community may have been a major cause of the witch trials.
-The squabble soon devolved into unprovable accusations and a dangerous 'tit for tat' amongst neighbours in Salem.
+The squabble soon devolved into unprovable accusations and a dangerous tit-for-tat among neighbours in Salem.
 The Putnam family, in particular, profited from the trials.

 The museum's exhibit has original boards from the 1880's to novelty boards from current TV shows like Stranger Things.
 The presentation is a proper Spiritualist parlour, and a true throw back to times gone by.
 This was pretty cool.

-But, and I'm not one to give a bad review, the Witch Board Museum was a bit of a let down.
-The front of house sold Harry Potter memorabilia and the museum was only one room.
-The Ouija Boards were very interesting to see and I enjoyed the history, but the $10.00, entrance fee was a little pricy.
+The Witch Board Museum was a bit of a disappointment because the front of the shop sold Harry Potter memorabilia, and the museum was only one room.
+The vintage Ouija Boards were intriguing to see and I enjoyed the history, but the $10.00, entrance fee was a little pricy.
 POOF, $10 gone.

 My next stop was Witch House on Essex Street.
 This is the former house of Judge Jonathon Corwin, and the only remaining structure from the Witch Trial period.